atsushi-ishikawa/book/applications/applications.md

 * The main concern of the present alkaline water splitting technology is the sluggish anodic OER.

 #### OER
+* *Also refer the theoretical section.*

 ##### Catalytic materials
-* A number of metals and alloys have been tested as electrocatalysts, and Ni and nobe metals are thought to be the best anode materials in alcaline and acid solutions, respectively.
+* A number of metals and alloys have been tested as electrocatalysts.
+As a result, Ni and some noble metals are thought to be the best anode materials in alcaline and acid solutions, respectively.
-* The oxide layer is always formed at the surface in the potential regino at wichi oxygen evolves, even if an inert metal electrode is used as the anode.
-Therefore, the oxide formed on the metal substrate always affects the reaction mechanism and electrocatalysis for the OER.
+* The oxide layer is always formed at the surface in the potential regions at which oxygen evolves, even if an inert metal is used as the anode material.
+Therefore, the oxide formed on the metal substrate, and it always affects the reaction mechanism and electrocatalysis for the OER.

-* ABO3 perovskite oxides ar eof particular interest because of their high catalytic OER activities, some of which are comparable to those of noble metal oxides such as RuO2 and IrO2.[NatureCommn, 4, 2439, 2013; AngewChem, 53, 4582, 2014; JPCLett, 3, 399, 2012]
+* ABO3 perovskite oxides are of particular interest because of their high catalytic OER activities, some of which are comparable to those of noble metal oxides such as RuO2 and IrO2.[NatureCommn, 4, 2439, 2013; AngewChem, 53, 4582, 2014; JPCLett, 3, 399, 2012]

 ##### Reaction mechanism
+* The overall reaction for the OER is written as follows.
 $$
 \begin{align*}
 \ce{2H2O &-> O2 + 4H+ + 4e-}&  &\text{(acidic condition)} \\
 \ce{4OH- &-> O2 + 2H2O + 4e-}& &\text{(basic condition)}
 \end{align*}
 $$
-* This reaction is known to be endothermic by 4.92 = 4*1.23 eV.
+* This reaction is known to be endothermic by 4.92 eV.
-* We can consider this reaction includes following four steps.
+* We can consider this reaction includes following four elementary reactions (in acidic condition).
 $$
 \begin{split}
 \ce{H2O + $*$   &<=> OH$*$ + H+ + e-} \\
 \ce{OH$*$       &<=> O$*$ + H+ + e- }\\
 \ce{O$*$ + H2O  &<=> OOH$*$ + H+ + e-} \\
-\ce{OOH$*$      &<=> O2 + H+ + e-} \\
+\ce{OOH$*$      &<=> O2 + $*$ + H+ + e-} \\
 \end{split}
 $$
-* From the Gibbs energy changes along these reaction steps, we can know which step is thermodynamic unfavorable step.
-The **potential determining step** of a given pathway is defined as the last step to become exergonic when the potential is modified.
+* From the Gibbs energy changes along these reaction steps, we can know which step is thermodynamically most unfavorable step: This **potential determining step** of a given pathway is defined as the last step to become exergonic when the potential is modified.
 Identifying it might be helpful for further improvement on the OER activity.
-* This model is purely thermodynamics and assumes that the kinetic barriers of uphill processes are not much larger than their reaction energies and that downhill process have easily surmountable barriers.[A. A. Peterson, F. Abild-Pedersen, F. Studt, J. Rossmeisl, J. K. Norskov, Energy Environ.
+* This model is purely thermodynamic and assumes that the kinetic barriers i.e. the proton-transfer processes have easily surmountable barriers.[A. A. Peterson, F. Abild-Pedersen, F. Studt, J. Rossmeisl, J. K. Norskov, Energy Environ.
 Sci.
-2010, 3, 1311–1315]
-* It has been shown theoretically that the barrier s for proton transfer during the oxygen reduction can easily be overcome, as they are approximately 0.15-0.25 eV,[V. Tripkovic, E. Skffllason, S. Siahrostami, J. K. Nørskov, J. Rossmeisl, Electrochim.
-Acta 2010, 55, 7975–7981] and no double or triple bonds are entirely broken in a single step in the pathway found.
+2010, 3, 1311–1315] This is indeed confirmed by theoretical study, where the barriers are approximately 0.15-0.25 eV,[V. Tripkovic, E. Skffllason, S. Siahrostami, J. K. Nørskov, J. Rossmeisl, Electrochim.
+Acta 2010, 55, 7975–7981].

 * Quantity often interested is the **overpotential ($\eta$)**.
 We can calculate it from above $\Delta Gs$ (denoted as $\Delta G_{1-4}$), as
 $$
 \eta_{\rm OER} = \max[\Delta G_1, \Delta G_2, \Delta G_3, \Delta G_4] - 4.92/4
 $$
+* Note that the reaction Gibbs energy (4.92 eV) is divided by four, which is a number of elementary reactions.
-* There is also a related temr **theoretical limiting potential** of electrochemical reaction, which is defined as the minimal U when all the steps become downhill in energy.
+* There is also a related term **theoretical limiting potential** of electrochemical reaction, which is defined as the minimal potential applied when all the steps become downhill in energy.
 * The Gibbs energy change is calculated as $\Delta G = \Delta E  + \Delta ZPE - T\Delta S - eU$.
 Here, $E$ means total (electronic plus nuclear repulsion) energy, and $ZPE$ is the zero-point vibrational energies. $U$ is the potential difference between electrode and counter electrode.
-Therefore, we can change $\Delta G$ value by varying $U$.
-This is a great advantage of electrochemical reactions.
+Therefore, we can change $\Delta G$ by varying $U$.
+This is a great advantage of electrochemical reactions over the conventional catalytic reactions in gas and solid phases.

 * Man et al compared the energetics of the OER over various oxides i.e. rutile, perovskite, spinel, rock salt, bixbyite.[ChemCatChem, 3, 1159, 2011] They found a universal scaling relationship between the binding energy of OOH* and OH*
 * This relationship led to an approximately constant difference between the binding energy of OOH* and OH*, which in turn defines the lowest possible theoretical overpotential for the OER on a wide variety of oxides.
 * They also found that most of the oxides suffer from high overpotential for OH* formation, arising from the suboptimal O* binding.
-* As a result, the potential difference $\Delta G_{O*} - \Delta G_{OH*}$ could be a good descriptor for evaluating overpotentials.
+* As a result, the difference in the Gibbs energy of adsorption $\Delta G_{O*} - \Delta G_{OH*}$ could be a good descriptor for evaluating overpotentials.
 * According to their analysis, RuO2 has near-optimal energetics on the OER.
 This confirms the experimental trend.

 ##### Using Pourbaix diagram